 The COVID-19 vaccine rollout began during the 2020 winter surge, with various challenges in play including insufficient vaccine supply and unwieldy cold chain and storage requirements.
 With those constraints in mind, vaccination efforts were initially focused on populations in the highest-risk settings, including healthcare and Skilled Nursing Facilities (SNF).
 By the summer of 2021, 84% of SNF residents and staff were fully vaccinated.
-As of the week ending April 17, 2022, 98% of SNF staff and 91% of SNF residents in LA County's 339 SNF facilities, have been fully vaccinated, many of these through our Mobile Vaccine program.
-And while this strategy aimed to protect some of LA County's most medically fragile community members, ensuring vaccination at SNFs also directly addressed the disproportionality of COVID-19 infections faced by Black/African American and Latino/x communities, since in many states, including California, from the beginning of the pandemic, SNFs with a population of at least a quarter Black and Latino residents were more likely to have at least one COVID-19 case.2
+By the summer of 2021, 84% of SNF residents and staff were fully vaccinated.
+As of the week ending 10/30/2022, of the 317 SNF facilities who reported data, 97% of SNF staff and 91% of SNF residents, have been fully vaccinated, many of these through our Mobile Vaccine program.
+While this strategy aimed to protect some of LA County's most medically fragile community members, ensuring vaccination at SNFs also directly addressed the disproportionality of COVID-19 infections faced by Black/African American and Latino/x communities.
+That's because since early in the pandemic.
+SNFs with a population of at least a quarter Black and Latino residents were found more likely to have at least one COVID-19 case.5